 These videos will provide high yield study material in a structured manner, building critical relationships of knowledge and facilitating your ability to reach your peak score.

-Focused high yield videos, 70-75 hours (average video is approximately 20 minutes each), incorporating active learning principles and dynamic MD educators
+- Focused high yield videos, 70-75 hours (average video is approximately 20 minutes each), incorporating active learning principles and dynamic MD educators

-The course contains more than 800 images, illustrations, charts, graphs, animations, and pathology slides, plus more than 50 Right Brain Bonuses.
+- The course contains more than 800 images, illustrations, charts, graphs, animations, and pathology slides, plus more than 50 Right Brain Bonuses.

-A high yield Part 2 study guide corresponding to the videos containing study questions, notes, diagrams, study hints, and quizzes
+- A high yield Part 2 study guide corresponding to the videos containing study questions, notes, diagrams, study hints, and quizzes

-2013 Step 1 Course: Includes convenient page references to First Aid (2012 and 2013) and Step-Up to USMLE Step 1: The 2013 Edition
+- The Part 2 study guide includes convenient page references to First Aid and Step-Up to USMLE Step 1: The 2015 Edition

 All videos are taught by licensed physicians.

 Click here to access a generic 7 week study plan.

 - After your purchase, you will receive login credentials via email as well as access to your personalized dashboard.
 On your dashboard, you can access available questions and PDF study guides as well as view the videos when they become available.
 Existing customers will use their normal login.